ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

-# Hands-On Lab: Implementing a Node.JS client as Chatbot to achieve principal propagation between Azure and SAP Netweaver
+# Hands-On Lab: Implementing a Node.JS client as Chatbot to achieve principal propagation between Azure and SAP Netweaver (OAuth2 SAML Bearer Assertion Flow)

 # Introduction
 This Hands-On lab demonstrates how to establish principal propagation between Azure and SAP Netweaver.